StackVista/stackstate-docs/develop/developer-guides/stackpack/prepare_package.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Packaging

 ## What is a StackPack package?

-StackPacks are essentially `.zip` archives that contain a file structure allowing for StackPack presentation in StackState, installation, provisioning and configuration of StackState.
-The `.zip` extension must be changed to `.sts` to make the archive visible as a StackPack in StackState.
+StackPacks are essentially `.zip` archives that contain a file structure allowing for StackPack presentation in Rancher Observability, installation, provisioning and configuration of Rancher Observability.
+The `.zip` extension must be changed to `.sts` to make the archive visible as a StackPack in Rancher Observability.
 A StackPack archive has the following structure:

 ```text
 <your-stackpack>